Q. How long is the program?

 Q. Do you have an on-call list for applicants who are denied?

-A. Applicants may be called from the on-call list up to two weeks prior to the program start.
+A. Applicants may be called from the on-call list up to the start of the program.

 Q. If denied, can I reapply?